Watch our Video

 If you think that sounds like a waste of time, I spoke to someone who carries out large scale Gift Aid audits.
 The largest amount he's found so far was £0.7 million.

-Who Can Claim Gift Aid?
+Can Companies Claim Gift Aid?

 Gift Aid donations made to charities and CASCs by companies are paid gross and so, unlike the individual Gift Aid Scheme, no tax is repayable to charities or CASCs.
 For a charity or CASC the donation is treated as potentially taxable income, but is exempt from tax.